 Law school is an environment that attracts students from different educational backgrounds and professional experiences.
 It is that diversity which provides the legal classroom with unique perspectives and a variety of student contributions.
 However, no matter where a student originates from or which school they attended for their undergraduate studies, one thing is certain: law school will be a new and challenging experience.

 At UConn, we are invested in ensuring our students have a competitive edge to succeed in law school.
 Whether they adjust easily and just need a few pointers along the way, or they want ongoing support throughout their time at UConn Law, we offer resources that provide specialized support to meet all of our students’ needs.

 To that end, we’ve blended our academic and student initiatives to create a comprehensive Academic Success Program.
 This a la carte program allows our students to select from a menu of services, each one designed to provide support in varying areas of their legal studies.

-Students interested in obtaining an academic advisor work with the Student Services Office and are matched with a member of our esteemed faculty.
+Students interested in obtaining an academic advisor work with the Student Affairs Office and are matched with a member of our esteemed faculty.
 When possible, matches capitalize on the student’s interest and the faculty member’s expertise and background.
 These unique relationships thrive within our law school community and often lead to ongoing curriculum mentoring and professionalism guidance.

 For more information, or to be paired with an individual advisor, please contact Karen DeMeola.

 Chaired by a member of our UConn faculty, Academic Success Workshops are offered bi-weekly during the fall semester.
 These invaluable sessions are typically an hour long and feature discussions led by experts in case briefing, legal research & writing, public speaking and exam preparation.